 In October 2019, the Commonwealth Court temporarily halted the certification of the vote on the ballot question to allow this lawsuit to proceed, a decision that was affirmed a few weeks later by the Pennsylvania Supreme Court.

 In January 2021, the Commonwealth Court ruled that the ballot question is unconstitutional and invalid.
-The state Supreme Court will hear arguments on the commonwealth's appeal on Tuesday, September 21.
+On December 21, 2021, the state Supreme Court upheld the Commonwealth Court's ruling, declaring the ballot question unconstitutional and ending the lawsuit.

 The ACLU of Pennsylvania and the League of Women Voters of Pennsylvania both oppose Marsy's Law because it undermines the rights of people who are accused of crimes.
 More information about ACLU-PA's position on Marsy's Law is available at aclupa.org/MarsysLaw.